Skip to Content

 Yet, the cost of a single serious workplace incident can be considerable.
 More companies and organizations are being sued by their workers or members of their workers' families for negligence, claiming that the killers or perpetrators of workplace violence displayed multiple warning signs that were either ignored or overlooked by the company or organization.
 Some family members have received verdicts in the millions of dollars.
 The average out-of-court settlement is $500,000, while the average jury verdict award is $3 million.
 In Allman v Union Butterfield, a jury rendered a $7.9 million verdict, finding Union Butterfield negligent for failing to protect two men who were killed when a violence-prone, recently fired worker went on a shooting rampage.

 In addition to the risks and costs of litigation, there are numerous other costs associated with workplace violence.
 Some of these costs are obvious, others more subtle.
 These costs can result from a rampage-type attack that kills or severely injures one or more employees, but they can also be the result of conflict, threats, harassments, and intimidation.
 These less-sensational incidents are infrequently reported by the media, yet they comprise one of the greatest risks to employers because of their sheer numbers and volume.
-They can result in:
+They can result in the following.

 • Decreased productivity, wasted time, decreased team morale, absenteeism, and lost opportunity costs